sudheermuthyala/EKS/03-Kubernets-Fundamentals/02-ReplicaSet/README.md

 kubectl get pods -o wide
 ```
 Verify the Owner of the Pod
--Verify the owner reference of the pod.
+- Verify the owner reference of the pod.
 - Verify under "name" tag under "ownerReferences".
 We will find the replicaset name to which this pod belongs to